Bonobo

 68 to 86 pounds

-Bonobos and chimpanzees look very similar and both share 98.7% of their DNA with humans—making the two species our closest living relatives.
+Bonobos and chimpanzees look similar and both share 98.7% of their DNA with humans—making these two ape species our closest living relatives.
 Bonobos are usually a bit smaller, leaner, and darker than chimpanzees.
 Their society is also different—bonobo groups tend to be more peaceful and are led by females.
 They also maintain relationships and settle conflicts through sex.
 However, bonobo life isn’t entirely violence-free; if two groups of bonobos come together, they may engage in serious fighting.

 Civil unrest and communities facing economic barriers in the area around the bonobos’ forests have contributed to bonobo poaching and deforestation.
 Though the size of the bonobo population is largely unknown, it has likely been declining for the last 30 years.
 Scientists believe the decline will continue for the next 45 to 55 years due to the bonobo’s low reproductive rate and growing threats.